giufus/belfiore-search-vite-fe/README.md

 ```

 We are going to use REDUX for state management in this project.
-Let's install redux and react-redux using "The toolkit", and axios as http client:
+Let's install redux and react-redux using "The toolkit" (and axios as http client, just in case I decide to use it later):
 `npm install @reduxjs/toolkit react-redux axios`

-The steps I followed are:
-- create the features/<slice_name>/slice.ts file to define the slice reducer logic
-- define the initialState
-- define the reducers (actions) that will update the state
+That's all.

+# React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.